IceHe/lib/cmd/a/awk.md

     - See Fields, above.
 - `FS` The input field separator, a space by default.
     - See Fields, above.
-- `IGNORECASE` Controls the case-sensitivity of all regular expression and string operations.
-    - If IGNORECASE  has  a  non-zero value, then string comparisons and pattern matching in rules, field splitting with FS and FPAT, record separating with RS, regular expression matching with ~ and !~, and the gensub(), gsub(), index(),  match(), patsplit(), split(), and sub() built-in functions all ignore case when doing regular expression operations.
-    - NOTE: Array subscripting is not affected.
-    - However, the asort() and asorti() functions are affected.
-    - Thus, if IGNORECASE is not equal to zero, /aB/ matches all of the strings "ab", "aB", "Ab", and  "AB".
-    - As with all AWK variables, the initial value of IGNORECASE is zero, so all regular expression and string operations are normally case-sensitive.
-- `LINT` Provides dynamic control of the --lint option from within an AWK program.
-    - When  true,  gawk  prints  lint warnings.
-    - When  false,  it  does  not.
-    - When assigned the string value "fatal", lint warnings become fatal errors, exactly like --lint=fatal.
-    - Any other true value just prints warnings.
 - `OFMT` The output format for numbers, "%.6g", by default.
 - `OFS` The output field separator, a space by default.
 - `ORS` The output record separator, by default a newline.